wrightcameron/valheim-docker-server/README.md

 ## About

 Dedicated Docker image for video game Valheim.
-Valheim Plus is added for additional server configeratin, so players will need to download Valheim Plus client.
-This image is self contained, with everything needed to standup a Valheim headless dedicated server.
+Valheim Plus is added for additional server configuration, so players will need to download Valheim Plus client.
+This image is self contained, with everything needed to stand up a Valheim headless dedicated server.

 The base image this was built upon is a docker image containing just the steam CMD.
 Resulting in a very minimal amount of code needed to setup Valheim.